joelkariel/academic-kickstart/content/publication/ulez/index.md

 ---
-title: 'How does economic activity adapt to pollution pricing?
-Evidence from London’s ULEZ'
+title: 'How does economic activity adapt to pollution pricing?'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here